-On the machine that you want to use to ssh to the other OS X machine do this:
+On the machine from you want to ssh to ypur dream server:

 when prompted use the suggested filename, and (I strongly recommend to select a passphrase)